David Bowie (1969 album): Reissues

 David Bowie was first released on CD by RCA in 1984.
 In keeping with the 1970 Mercury release and the 1972 RCA reissue, "Don't Sit Down" remained missing.
 The German (for the European market) and Japanese (for the US market) masters were sourced from different tapes and not identical for each region.
 In 1990, the album was reissued by Rykodisc/EMI with "Don't Sit Down" included as an independent song and three bonus tracks.
+This release, titled Space Oddity, used the 1972 cover photograph as its cover, while also incorporating a reproduction of the 1970 US front cover.
 It was issued again in 1999 by EMI/Virgin, without bonus tracks but with 24-bit digitally remastered sound and again including a separately listed "Don't Sit Down".
-These early CD releases used the Space Oddity album name.
+The Space Oddity name was retained, while the original UK portrait was restored.

 In 2009, the album was released by EMI/Virgin, under its original David Bowie title, as a remastered 2-CD special edition, with a second bonus disc compilation of unreleased demos, stereo versions, previously released B-sides, and BBC Radio session tracks.
-"Don't Sit Down" reverted to its status as a hidden track.
+"Don't Sit Down" was again a hidden track.
 The 2009 remaster became available on vinyl for the first time in June 2020, in a picture disc release (with artwork based on the 1972 RCA reissue).
+Other reissues that have followed used the original David Bowie title and kept the UK artwork.
 In 2015, the album was remastered for the Five Years (1969–1973) box set.
 It was released in CD, vinyl and digital formats, both as part of this compilation and separately.

-In 2019, David Bowie was remixed and remastered by Visconti, and released, with the Space Oddity title, in the CD boxed set Conversation Piece, and separately in CD, vinyl, and digital formats.
+In 2019, David Bowie was remixed by Visconti, and released, with the Space Oddity title, in the CD boxed set Conversation Piece, and separately in CD, vinyl and digital formats.
 The new version of the album added the outtake "Conversation Piece" to the regular sequencing of the album for the first time, while omitting "Don't Sit Down".